lalamiko7/mrbindtbot/readme.md

 If you do please state the project name and version in the email.

 ## Copyright
 This project falls under the MIT license.
-For more information visit [choosealicense.com](https://choosealicense.com/licenses/mit/) or email me.
+For more information visit [choosealicense.com](https://choosealicense.com/licenses/mit/).